Inuvo (NYSE:INUV) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of Inuvo (NYSE:INUV – Get Rating) in a research note released on Monday morning.
-The brokerage issued a sell rating on the stock.
+StockNews.com assumed coverage on shares of Inuvo (NYSE:INUV – Get Rating) in a research report issued to clients and investors on Tuesday.
+The brokerage set a “sell” rating on the stock.

 Inuvo Company Profile (Get Rating)